-The Company's audited consolidated financial statements, including comparatives, have been prepared in accordance with and using accounting policies in full compliance with IFRS issued by the International Accounting Standards Board ("IASB") and Interpretations of the IFRS Interpretations Committee, effective for the Company's reporting for the year ended December 31, 2022.
-These consolidated financial statements were approved by the Board of Directors of the Company on April 19, 2023.
+The Company's audited consolidated financial statements, including comparatives, have been prepared in accordance with and using accounting policies in full compliance with IFRS issued by the IASB, effective for the Company's reporting for the year ended December 31, 2023.
+These consolidated financial statements were approved by the Board of Directors of the Company on April 25, 2024.